Overview

 The client approves the custodian to be used and the commission rates paid to the custodian.
 DBIA does not receive

-any portion of the transaction fees or commissions paid by the client to the custodian on certain trades.
+any portion of the transaction fees or commissions paid by the client to the custodian.

 LIMITED POWER OF ATTORNEY